-Where to Develop Film in San Diego in 2022.
+Where to Develop Film in San Diego in 2023.

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.

 Across the country, photo labs are becoming harder and harder to find as the heyday of film photography is long-gone.
-If you’re in San Diego, you’re in luck; there are still plenty of great options.
-Read on for our favorite places for film developing in San Diego, and a map of their locations.
+Sure, there are plenty of new labs being opened by enthusiastic young photographers, but it’s not enough to match the amount of places closing their doors.

-You’ll be able to get your film developed whether it’s C-41 color, black and white, or slide film, and that goes for 35mm, 120, as well as large format film.
+You’ll be able to get your film developed whether it’s C-41 color or black and white – that goes for 35mm, 120, as well as large format film.

 Aside from getting your film developed, you’ll be able to shop for any camera equipment you may need, get your gear repaired, or even take a class to level up your photography skills.

-If you ever find yourself shooting an odd film size that most labs may not be able to develop, we’d recommend checking out George’s Camera.
+If you ever find yourself shooting an odd film size that other labs may not be able to develop, we’d recommend checking out George’s Camera.
 Established in 1965, they’ve been frequently voted the number one camera store in San Diego!

 While located a little bit outside of San Diego, there are still plenty of people in the area who may be interested in checking out Total Photo.